Audit Laws

 State Summary

-At least one precinct-based optical scan tabulator used to count ballots cast during early voting is selected.
-Additionally, counties with a population less than 300,000 shall randomly select at least one precinct to audit and counties with population greater than 300,000 shall randomly select at least five precincts to audit.
+At least one optical scan tabulator used to count election day ballots must be used to audit early voting ballots, and at least one optical scan tabulator used to count early voting ballots must be used to audit election day ballots.
+Additionally, counties with a population of less than 300,000 must randomly select at least one precinct to audit and counties with a population greater than 300,000 must randomly select at least five precincts to audit.

-Unless otherwise specified, statutory references are to TN Code § 2-20-103.
+Unless otherwise specified, statutory references are to TN Code § 2-20-103 and refer to the machine audit.

 Voting Systems Used

-A majority of Tennessee counties use paperless DRE voting machines for all voters.
-Other counties use ballot marking devices for all voters or hand marked paper ballots and optical scanners, with ballot marking devices for accessibility.
+Tennessee counties use one of three equipment setups: ballot marking devices (BMDs) and optical scanners for all voters, hand-marked paper ballots and optical scanners with BMDs for accessibility, or direct recording electronic (DRE) voting machines with VVPAT for all voters.
 For the most up to date information please visit Verified Voting’s Verifier.

 For an explanation on the types of voting equipment used, click here.